 - Swelling in the legs

-Correctly diagnosing CTEPH is essential, as the underlying cause of pulmonary hypertension can have a huge impact on the treatment options available.
-Initial diagnosis often consists of the same tests used to diagnose pulmonary hypertension, such as echocardiography and right heart catheterization.
+Correctly diagnosing CTEPH is essential, as the underlying cause of PH can determine the available treatment options.
+The initial diagnosis often relies on the same tests used to diagnose PH, such as echocardiography and right heart catheterization.

-A diagnosis of CTEPH is usually reached by ruling out other causes of pulmonary hypertension, and through imaging tests to confirm the presence of blood clots.
-Normally, multiple tests are carried out for a complete diagnosis.
+A diagnosis of CTEPH is usually reached by ruling out other causes of PH, and through imaging tests to confirm the presence of blood clots.
+Multiple tests can be carried out for a definitive diagnosis.

 A ventilation/perfusion (VQ) scan is one of the most common tests to exclude a CTEPH diagnosis.
-It measures the air and blood circulation by tracking the movement of medical radioactive tracers through the lungs.
+It measures air and blood circulation by tracking the movement of a tracer through the lungs.
 A VQ scan that shows no abnormalities normally means the patient does not have CTEPH.

-The most accurate test to confirm CTEPH is a pulmonary angiography, which typically involves an X-ray of the patient’s chest and the injection of a dye that can be seen using an X-ray.
-However, it can also be performed using other imaging scans such as computed tomography (CT) or magnetic resonance imaging (MRI).
-Using these, a medical specialist can observe the blood flow through the pulmonary arteries, confirming whether there are any blockages and their location.
-These tests can also be used to determine whether the patient has CTEPH that may respond well to surgical treatment.
+A procedure called pulmonary angiography is a standard way to assess pulmonary embolism.
+This test typically involves the injection of a dye that can be seen using an X-ray.
+However, it also can be performed using CT scans or an MRI.
+These approaches enable physicians to assess blood flow through the pulmonary arteries, confirming whether there are any blockages and if so, pinpointing their location.
+These tests also can be used to determine whether the patient is suitable for surgery.

 Pulmonary Hypertension News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.